DataDog/hiring-engineers/answers.md

 # Monitoring Data

+## Task

-Creating a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
+Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:

 * Warning threshold of 500
 * Alerting threshold of 800